 Regina is caught sneaking out by her sister Marta, who agrees not to say anything about it, so long as Gina doesn’t stay out too long.
 She keeps meeting up with Enzo, and gradually the two stop breaking and entering – they prefer to talk.
 By the time two weeks have passed, Gina finally sees her chance and tells him that she wants a kiss.
 He wants the same and several kisses follow.
 Years later, Gina would wonder if she knew it would be the last.

 5. A Lesson on Wealth:

-Regina waits for Enzo at the spot where they usually meet, but when he shows up, something isn’t right.
-He tells her he doesn’t want to see her anymore, because of his family’s standing in town; he says he was only bored and that’s why he was seeing her.
+Regina waits for Enzo at the spot where they usually meet, but when he shows up he’s late and acting strangely.
+He tells her he doesn’t want to see her anymore because of his family’s standing in town.
+He claims that the only reason he was seeing her was to alleviate his boredom.
 Gina, devastated, shouts obscenities and goes home.
 Another nasty surprise awaits her back at the cabin.
 It turns out that Enzo’s dad reported her for “harassing” his son.
 She’s admonished and then comforted by her dad, who tells her that’s how wealthy people are.

 6. A Father’s Pride:

 Eight years later, Regina is in Collesena to talk to a client about a painting.
 It was stolen from her, then stolen from the thief.
 Gina doesn’t have a lot of sympathy for the woman; despite the fact that she works for rich people all the time, she doesn’t care for them.
 Her dad tells her that their client asked specifically for her and that Gina is making a good reputation for herself.
 Meanwhile, Enzo is heading off to work and later on to Monte Vista.
 His dad isn’t approving, but Enzo does his best to control his anger.
 While walking, he looks around, hoping he might see Regina as he has done for the past eight years.